 Section 3.6: MEMBERSHIP LIST

-A member may be expelled or suspended from the GPICA for just cause.
-Any member who becomes a party to a legal action or threatens to do so against the GPICA, GPICA BOD or the Pine Island Land Use Plan, without receiving permission from the BOD, shall be suspended until the action is resolved.
+Section 3.7: EXPULSION A member may be expelled or suspended from the GPICA for just cause.
+Any member who becomes a party to a legal action or threatens to do so against the GPICA or its Directors without receiving permission from the BOD shall be suspended until the action is resolved.
 Any member subject to expulsion or suspension shall be offered a chance to rebut or defend herself/himself against any allegation in writing to the BOD.
 A majority vote by the BOD shall be necessary to expel or suspend a member after considering the written defense.

 Section 4.1: FISCAL YEAR

-The fiscal year of the GPICA begins on January first (1st) and ends on December thirty first (31st) of that year.
+The fiscal year of the GPICA begins on January first and ends on December thirty-first of that year.

 Section 4.2: ANNUAL MEETING